ines-sanluis/brescia-pride/README.md

 # Brescia Pride

-Brescia Pride is an inclusive and vibrant community dedicated to celebrating diversity and promoting LGBTQ+ rights and awareness.
-This project serves as the landing page for Brescia Pride, providing information about events and resources.
+Brescia Pride is a community dedicated to promoting LGBTQ+ rights and awareness in Italy.
+This project serves as the landing page for their website.

-## About Brescia Pride
+## Tech Stack

-Brescia Pride is an annual event that brings together individuals, organizations, and allies to celebrate the LGBTQ+ community in Brescia and beyond.
-Our mission is to create a safe and supportive environment where everyone can express themselves freely and proudly.
+This app is built using [Next.js](https://nextjs.org/) and [Tailwind CSS](https://tailwindcss.com/).
+It is currently deployed using [Vercel](https://vercel.com/).

 ## Setup

 1. If you don’t have Node.js installed, [install it from here](https://nodejs.org/en/) (Node.js version >= 14.6.0 required)